-SECTION 1 RULES & REGULATIONS ITEM NO. art (BULK PETROLEUM PRODUCTS (a) APPLICATION OF TARIFF: Except as otherwise provided in this section, the rates, rules and regulations published in other sections of this Tariff apply to vessels, shippers, consignees of Bulk Petroleum Products, and hose watch operators. (b) CLEARING PETROLEUM LINES: Shippers, consignees or vessels and persons in charge thereof are responsible for providing means to assure the proper flow of products.
+SECTION 1 RULES & REGULATIONS ITEM NO. Part 8 BULK PETROLEUM PRODUCTS (a) APPLICATION OF TARIFF: Except as otherwise provided in this section, the rates, rules and regulations published in other sections of this Tariff apply to vessels, shippers, consignees of Bulk Petroleum Products, and hose watch operators. (b) CLEARING PETROLEUM LINES: Shippers, consignees or vessels and persons in charge thereof are responsible for providing means to assure the proper flow of products.
 Shippers, consignees or vessels and persons in charge thereof will be responsible for clearing all petroleum products, other liquid products, compounds, and residues from lines located on or adjacent to the Petroleum Terminal after vessel completes loading or discharging unless otherwise authorized by the Port Director.
-In the event the Port performs any of the above named services, any applicable costs will be billed to shipper, consignee or vessel at cost plus 15 percent overhead. (c) REGULATIONS GOVERNING PETROLEUM PRODUCTS: The transfer of bulk petroleum products shall be governed by applicable Federal, State and local laws, regulations, permits and ordinances/regulations including Port of Anchorage Bulk Petroleum Transfer Procedures Manual rules. (d) HOUSEKEEPING: Flammable liquids leaked or spilled on wharves shall be cleaned up immediately.
+In the event the Port performs any of the above-named services, any applicable costs will be billed to shipper, consignee or vessel at cost plus 15 percent overhead. (c) REGULATIONS GOVERNING PETROLEUM PRODUCTS: The transfer of bulk petroleum products shall be governed by applicable Federal, State and local laws, regulations, permits and ordinances/regulations including Port of Anchorage Bulk Petroleum Transfer Procedures Manual rules. (d) HOUSEKEEPING: Flammable liquids leaked or spilled on wharves shall be cleaned up immediately.
 Vessel operators or their agents shall remove temporary lines immediately upon completion of receipt or discharge of flammable liquids.
 Spillage from disconnected lines shall be the responsibility of the petroleum terminal operator, vessel owner/operator and/or their agents.
 All spills must be reported to the Port Director and regulatory authorities immediately.
-180 (e) DEPARTURE AFTER LOADING OR DISCHARGING: Any vessel, after having discharged or loaded any petroleum product must immediately haul away from dock, pier or wharf and depart unless otherwise authorized by the Port Director. (f) POL CRANE USAGE AFTER DISCHARGE/LOADING OPERATIONS: Upon completion of departure inspection between the Port and the Petroleum Terminal Operator Permit holder, any additional use of the POL cranes is subject to separate written agreement.
-Hose watch companies performing POL crane operations for the purpose of vessel servicing shall be subject to the electric hose handling derrick crane tariff rate.
+180 (e) POL crane and hoses before loading or discharging maintained by the Port of Alaska.
+POL crane and hoses shall meet OSHA requirements.
+Training of personnel who are operating should be available upon request. (f) DEPARTURE AFTER LOADING OR DISCHARGING: Any vessel, after having discharged or loaded any petroleum product must immediately haul away from dock, pier or wharf and depart unless otherwise authorized by the Port Director. (g) POL CRANE USAGE AFTER DISCHARGE/LOADING OPERATIONS: Upon completion of departure inspection between the Port and the Petroleum Terminal Operator Permit holder, any additional use of the POL cranes is subject to separate written agreement. (h) Hose watch companies performing POL crane operations for the purpose of vessel servicing shall be subject to the electric hose handling derrick crane tariff rate.